wpilibsuite/frc-docs/source/docs/software/pathplanning/system-identification/viewing-diagnostics.rst

 .. image:: images/viewing-metrics.png
    :alt: Analysis accuracy metrics

 The acceleration r-squared is the fraction of the variance in measured acceleration (used as the independent variable in the SysId regression) explained by the linear model.
-This can be quite variable variable, because acceleration is very susceptible to system noise.
+This can be quite variable, because acceleration is very susceptible to system noise.
 Assuming the other fit metrics are acceptable, values near ``1`` indicate an "ideal" mechanism with few disturbances, while values near ``0`` indicate a noisy mechanism with substantial physical vibrations/losses.

 The simulated velocity r-squared is the fraction of the variance in measured velocity explained by a noiseless simulation of the motor movement stepped forward with the constants determined from the regression.
 A value north of ``.9`` indicates a good fit.